Lunar New Year Festival

 What is LNYF?

 Lunar New Year Festival (LNYF) is AASA’s annual cultural showcase celebrating the Lunar New Year through dance and other acts.
-This year, over 350 students will put on 14 different performances influenced by origins of various Asian countries (such as Malaysia, Korean, Japan, China, the Philippines, and more) or showcasing Asian influence in America.
+Last year, over 350 students put on 14 different performances influenced by origins of various Asian countries (such as Malaysia, Korea, Japan, China, the Philippines, and more) or showcasing Asian influence in America.
 Come join us to celebrate the diversity of dance, performance, and art across Asian and Asian-American cultures!
-Tickets will be sold in sold at Rand Wall and Sarrat the week leading up to the event (February 24).
+This year, tickets will be sold at Rand Wall and in Sarrat the week leading up to the event (TBA).

 There are a great variety of dances in LNYF.
 Click on a picture to find out more!